psychospace/psychospace.info/✼ Lore/Languages/Linguistics/Dictionary - Oa'Rovi.md

 ![[Oa'Rovi]].
 # Lexicography
-* Sounds have associated meanings.
+Sounds have associated meanings.
 As such, depending on why a subject is referred to, or more generally the dialect being spoken in, a subject or verb might be represented by a number of similar phrasings.

+Oa'Rovi is generally comprised of two-rune digraphs.
+Digraphs are themselves words, and can be combined to form more complex words.
+Whenever a rune does not form a digraph as part of a word, it takes a separate form, called its "explicit" form.

+Words are compounded to form phrases, joined by a punctuation mark (ex.
+Oa'Rovi combines the words [[#Oa {OA}]] and [[#Ro {RO}]] + [[#Vi {VI}]]).
+This mark typically moves to indicate the highest order of specificity (ex. dialects of Oa'rovi are written by \[DIALECT]'oarovi, since the dialect itself would be more specific than the language.)

+You can modify a noun with compounds between digraphs and words (an English comparison would be the prefix "un-").
+Junctions with modifiers were typically given a special punctuation mark to indicate their status (ex. [[#Va-Qua'Por {VA-CUAH-PORr}]]).

+## Preferences
-* Root sounds joined at a letter can contract together when written (HA + AI = HAI).
-This is mostly a stylistic decision, and was common with names, but can imply certain consistencies.
+Two digraphs can contract together when joined at a letter ({HA/AI} can be written HAI).
+This is and was mostly a stylistic decision, and was common with names, but can imply certain consistencies.
-* Paired roots form word-parts; word-parts are formed by combining root sounds

 * There is not strong vocabulary for math, as those who spoke Primordial as part of their culture did not have a modern concept of certain “core” aspects of mathematics, such as zero and operations.
 * Verbs are conjugated first by number and then either by an associated element or by temporality (depending on animacy of the action).
 * Animacy of nouns is usually indicated by elementally-typical phrasing.
-* Traditionally, syllables broken by consonants (when comprising compounds) are attached by apostrophes, however hyphens are occasionally used for modifier phrases (such as va or zu)
 * Second-order compounds or higher often move the apostrophe of most specificity to the highest-order prefix.

-For example, the dialects of Oa'rovi are identified by \[blank]'oarovi.
+## English Transliteration
-* Common transliterations of runic words or phrases are written between curly brackets, i.e. {NOVA}.
+* [[Shindani]] transliterations of runic words or phrases are written between curly brackets, i.e. {NOVA}
+* The punctuation mark used in Oa'Rovi for word conjunction is written in English / [[Shindani]] as an apostrophe
-* Whenever a letter does not form a compound on its own, it takes a separate form called a "explicit" form.
-In Common transliteration, this is indicated by a double letter, one being lowercase.
+* In Common transliteration, explicit-form is indicated by a double letter, one being lowercase.
-	* For example, the "v" in "Rav" is explicit, so it is indicated as {RAVv}.
+	* For example, the "v" in "[[#Rav {RA/Vv}]|Rav]]" is explicit, so it is indicated as {RAVv}.
 	* The exception is L, which is notated **=L** when it appears to terminate a compound and **L=** when it appears to precede a compound (but not when it appears in a phrase).

 # Sentence structure